 To help you navigate those tricky first hundred days, here is some advice from legal and financial experts, as well as founders, investors and mentors that have seen it and done it before.

 Before you decide to take the plunge by quitting your job and pouring all your savings into founding a startup, you first need to ask yourself, do you have a viable idea?
 Over the past couple of years, the press has been full of stories of startup failures like Juicero; a startup that was selling $400 juicing machines before it was revealed you could empty the contents of its juice packets by squeezing it with your hands.

-Alice Bentinck is the cofounder of Entrepreneur First - a pre-seed investment programme focused on building startups from the ground up.
-She has helped hundreds of founders start companies before they even have a fixed idea of what they want to build.
+Alice Bentinck is the cofounder of Entrepreneur First (EF) - a pre-seed investment programme focused on building startups from the ground up.
+Writing for Techworld, she notes that customers are less concerned about your company existing, they just want your product to solve a problem for them.

 "It obliges parties to keep discussions confidential.
 When you've lined up some prospects, use terms and conditions to govern the sale of your product/service.
 It sets clear rights and obligations, allocates liability and covers for when things go wrong."